zhanyang01/tp/docs/UserGuide.md

 - `toggleMode` will display the mode that Insurahub will be in when it is next opened.

-### viewing policy of a client: `removePolicy`

-removes a specific policy from a specific client

-Format 1: `removePolicy <INDEX> <POLICY INDEX>`

-- **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
-- **POLICYINDEX** must be a positive integer less than or equal to the number of policy the client have.

 Examples:

 - `removePolicy 1 1` will remove the first policy (right-most) that was added to the first person shown on the list.

-### viewing policy of a client: `viewPolicy`

-Creates/opens up a folder specific to a client for storing of their documents

-Format 1: `viewPolicy <INDEX> <POLICY INDEX>`

-- **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
-- **POLICYINDEX** must be a positive integer less than or equal to the number of policy the client have.

-Examples:

-- `view 1 1` will display the first policy (right-most) that was added to the first person shown on the list.

 ## FAQ